MartinWie/Slack-Bot-LLM-Serverless/README.md

 ## Todos's

+- Formatting breaks some links, do the same thing as with code blocks
 - Improve websearch by generating a more precise question for the search(include history data to come up with a search query)
 - Add marker for web search responses "\[Web-Search]"